Rc8941/Prusa-Firmware-Buddy-HT-Core-One/README.md

 However: I'm currently testing it without any kind of wrap while I wait on sourcing a safe alternative.
 Everything worked, just had the above big issue!

-^ Update: The hotend, while stationary with the print fan off, cannot go above ~440c with a 65w heater cartridge without insulation. 🟦 Going to research good, suitable insulation methods now!
+^ Update: The hotend, while stationary with the print fan off, cannot go above ~440c with a 65w heater cartridge without insulation.

 ❌ Make sure the hotend can sustain 500c for at least an hour straight (Everything's rated for it)

 ^ Explaination: In my case, with a 24v 65w heater cartridge, with the exhaust wrap on (Just don't, see above), the hotend capped around 480c before bottoming out and unable to go higher, until the printer seen this and shutoff, saying to check hotend thermistor and heater wiring for damage due to telling it to get hotter and it staying roughly the same temp.
 And as said above, without the exhaust wrap or any insulation at all, the same cartridge can only sustain ~440c.
 If anyone knows how Metacollin did 450c with their MK4 with a *stock* heater, please share!

-However: It was perfectly fine at 480c when it was there, just nice and **red hot and left permanently battle scarred!** All normal though! **And I'm fully confident in the parts surviving 500c constant temp if you simply upgrade the heater cartridge or insulation to allow it to be reached.
-I did not think this would be an issue!** This will be removed entirely once the new hotend insulation arrives, below the next yellow box.
+However: It was perfectly fine at 480c when it was there, just nice and **red hot and left permanently battle scarred!** All normal though! **And I'm fully confident in the parts surviving 500c constant temp if you simply upgrade the heater cartridge/setup to allow it to be reached.
+I did not think this would be an issue!** This will be removed entirely once the new hotend solution arrives, below the next yellow box.

 ✅ Finish editing the firmware as needed (This will be repeated for awhile, too, until the whole thing's done)

-✅ Finish the Arduino sketch -- That took ages!
+✅ Finish the core of the Arduino sketch -- That took ages!
 Man I hate USB hosting.
 5 days of 10+ hours straight of working on it and it's finally done, with everything non-USB taking a good 30 minutes total.
 Involves editing the USBHostGiga library and everything!

-✅ Commit the changes here
+✅ Commit the firmware changes here

-🟦 Commit the ***prototype*** sketch -- Doing tomorrow!
+🟦 Commit the ***prototype*** Arduino sketch here

-🟦 Dry my Sunlu elitePETG that came extraordinarily waterlogged and find a different PETG source (Godawful extrusion, loud bubbling sounds while extruding), always fun!

-🟨 Wait on: Heated chamber parts and others to arrive (*NOT* Started yet.
+🟨 Wait on: New, dual-heater heaterblock to arrive, alongside a bunch of other parts (*NOT* Started yet.
 Will update here when that happens!)

-🟦 Make sure the new hotend insulation allows at least 480c, preferably 500c, and verify reliability there
+🟦 Test the 500c reachability of the new block

+🟦 Test temp stability

+🟦 Tune PID by hand if autotune shows no success (Barely worked at 65c)

+🟨 Wait on: All other parts to arrive

-🟦 Test the chamber parts installation processes (Made very lenient, just have to double check)
+🟦 Test the installation processes (Made very lenient, just have to double check)

-🟦 Test reliability of the heating function, ensure nearby parts are unharmed from the hot steel panel (Let heat soak for like, an hour or two, with constant monitoring of motors and LCD)
+🟦 Test reliability of the chamber heating function, ensure nearby parts are unharmed from the hot steel panel (Let heat soak for like, an hour or two, with constant monitoring of motors and LCD)

+🟦 Make the Prusa-style assembly guides along the way

 🟨 Wait on: Everything above to be done and verified

 🟦 1st Verification of functionality and reliability (Printing a 10h gcode file on dry mode (No filament that I'm able to source actually takes 500c) with a 500c hotend (If the new insulation with a 65w cartridge allows, if not then the max temp with it), 120c bed and 55c chamber, will include the full temp graph of every probe on the machine throughout the entire thing alongside the used gcode, fully public)

 🟦 2nd Verification of functionality and reliability (Printing a mid-large (~5h) Siraya Tech PPA-CF Core print (320c nozzle, 90c bed, 55c chamber) with shared results exactly as the first verification has, alongside pictures of the print)

-🟦 Make the Prusa-style assembly guides

 🟦 Make the finalized bill of materials (For publishing)